-Events come in two very general flavors: 'CBC' or compact binary coalescence candidates detected by matched filtering, and generic 'Burst' candidates detected by model-independent methods.
+Events come in two very general flavors: 'CBC' for compact binary coalescence candidates detected by matched filtering, and 'Burst' for candidates detected by model-independent methods.
 Your handler can take different actions based on this.
 The example below will handle only 'CBC' events.